 Ok – I’ll say it.
 Shopping for Father’s day sucks.
 But guess what?
-There are a lot of fun gifts to make for a man using your embroidery machine.
+There are a lot of fun and gifts to make for a man using your embroidery machine.

 Father’s day shopping is especially difficult for me because my dad needs absolutely nothing and what he does want, he just buys.
 When I’m really grasping for straws – I’ll get him the latest hardcover non-fiction World War II book.
 Boring.
 But, he’ll likely read it, or at least it will look good collecting dust on his bookshelf.

 My husband may be worse – albeit in a different way.
 He’s just picky, and I have a about a .35 batting average in getting him something he actually likes, except when I pick him up some new Banana Republic Outlet boxer briefs.
 I know, I know, he’s a fancy guy.
 But those B&R boxer briefs are always a winner.

 Over the years, I’ve made the men in my life a lot of gifts using my embroidery machine.
 I’ve had a few misses, but I’ve had a lot of hits.
 Here are my favorite gifts to make for a man on your embroidery machine.
 Hopefully this will help you get inspired for Father’s Day gift giving.